 The Directors submit their report together with the audited consolidated financial statements of the Group for the Year.

 PRINCIPAL ACTIVITIES

 The Company acts as an investment holding company and provides corporate management services.
-The Group is principally engaged in supply of apparel products to online fashion retailers and fashion retailers and the provision of consultation services.
+The Group is principally engaged in supply of apparel products to online fashion retailers and the provision of consultation services.

 RESULTS AND DIVIDEND